-When thinking about solar incentives, federal incentives are likely the first thing that comes to mind.
-An incentive many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a specified percentage of the cost of your solar system.
+When people think of solar incentives, federal incentives may be the first thing that comes to mind.
+The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a predetermined percentage of the cost of your solar system.

-To best understand how the ITC will apply to you, reach out to your local St Clair solar panel installer and request more information.
+To better understand how the ITC might apply to you, call your local St. Clair solar panel installation expert and ask for more information.

 State & Local Solar Incentives